Curvature-Dimension for Autonomous Lagrangians: Optimal transport

 If the Euler-Lagrange flow is not complete then we take $\Exp_\lambda$ to be defined on a maximal open subset of $SM\times_0[0,\infty)$.

-\begin{definition}[Transport plans and displacement interpolations]\normalfont A \emph{transport plan} is a Borel probability measure on $SM\times_0[0,\infty)$.
-A family $\{\mu_\lambda\}_{0 \le \lambda \le 1}$ of Borel probability measures on $M$ will be called a \emph{displacement interpolation} between $\mu_0$ and $\mu_1$ if there exists a tranport plan $\Pi$ such that
+\begin{definition}[Transport plans and displacement interpolations]\normalfont A \emph{transport plan} is a finite Borel probability measure on $SM\times_0[0,\infty)$.
+A family $\{\mu_\lambda\}_{0 \le \lambda \le 1}$ of Borel probability measures on $M$ will be called a \emph{displacement interpolation} between $\mu_0$ and $\mu_1$ if there exists a transport plan $\Pi$ such that

 and if for every $0 \le \lambda \le \lambda' \le 1$, the measure

 on $M\times M$ is an optimal coupling between $\mu_\lambda$ and $\mu_{\lambda'}$. \end{definition}

 Thus a transport plan is a random choice of initial velocity $v$ and time interval $\ell$ of a minimizing extremal $\gamma$, and a family $\{\mu_\lambda\}_{\lambda \in [0,1]}$ is a displacement interpolation if the law of the random point $\gamma(\lambda\ell)$ is the measure $\mu_\lambda$ and the resulting coupling between $\mu_\lambda$ and $\mu_{\lambda'}$ is optimal for all $0 \le \lambda \le \lambda' \le 1$.